Underwater Gallery 3

 Scorpaena plumieri

-An ambush predator and a master of camouflage: a venomous scorpionfish lies buried in the sand, its body blending in perfectly with the surroundings.
+An ambush predator and a master of camouflage: a venomous scorpionfish lies patiently on a coral reef, its body blending in perfectly with the surroundings.

 Sea Facts: